Truth - Action - Sensitivity - Order

 Question Convention - Challenge Assumptions - Explore Possibilities

 My first instinct is almost always to ask questions of conventional wisdom, historical precedent, or standard operating procedures.
 By asking these questions, I often bring to the surface underlying assumptions (both others’ and my own) that have not been fully articulated nor adequately explored.
 But asking such questions also helps ensure that everyone in the room becomes aware of the relevant historical context and benefits from the insights of those who hold institutional memory.
 Subsequently, I tend to challenge many of the assumptions that implicitly guide thinking.
 Sound assumptions withstand critical scrutiny; faulty assumptions crack under pressure.
 Although my challenging assumptions is most visible when I’m challenging someone else’s assumption, I actively solicit challenges to my own assumptions, for I too hold a mix of evidence-backed understandings and unsubstantiated assumptions.
 With the clarity that results from questioning convention and challenging assumptions, I begin to explore possibilities that may not have been previously possible, discussed, or implemented.
 I take pride in seeing – and pursuing – opportunities were others do not.
-Of course, with this willful pursuit of novel possibilities, I acknowledge and accept that many of my efforts will not succeed as I might envision.
+Of course, with this willful pursuit of novel possibilities, I acknowledge and accept that many of my efforts will ultimately fail.

 Insight - Evidence - Clarity